StephenRClark/NQS-VMC/README.md

 Running the code
 --------------------

 Running NQS-VMC requires MATLAB.
 Download the code from this repository.
-Edit the file `set_NQS_path.m` by defining the directory where the NQS-VMC is located.
+Edit the file `set_NQS_path.m` within the `MATLAB` folder by defining the directory where the NQS-VMC is located.
 Run this script to add this directory and all subdirectories to the MATLAB path.

-Start from the files `examples/*.m` where scripts are provided for doing NQS VMC calculations on the spin-1/2 XXZ, Bose and Fermi Hubbard models.
+Start from the files `MATLAB/examples/*.m` where scripts are provided for doing NQS VMC calculations on the spin-1/2 XXZ, Bose and Fermi Hubbard models.

 Coming soon ...
 --------------------